 The barrier for adopting IoT technologies is not created by the lack of available IoT technologies, but by the hesitation of organizations to adopt IoT products and solutions.

-Due to the lack of determination of board of directors who don’t push for digitizing their organizations, IoT adoption is slowed down in general.
-Their hesitation is based on not having a clear idea about the cost-benefit ratio IoT implementations could bring to their companies.
-And IoT vendors are still failing to highlight and sell the improvements IoT could offer.
-But if company boards are not willing to take the risk and push for it internally who will.
+Due to the lack of determination on the part of boards of directors who don’t push for digitizing their organizations, IoT adoption is slowed down in general.
+Their hesitation is based on not having a clear idea about the cost-benefit ratio IoT implementations could bring to their companies, due in part to the fact that IoT vendors are still failing to highlight and sell the improvements IoT could offer.
+But if company boards are not willing to take the risk and push for it internally – who will?

-Due to missing common standards and a ROI validation, many companies have started to co-develop IoT products and solutions to share and reduce risks.
-The issue many are facing is that while most Iot platforms can connect any kind of object or data source, they dont generate value for customers, because they dont solve their problems.
+Due to missing common standards and an ROI validation, many companies have started to co-develop IoT products and solutions to share and reduce risks.
+The issue many are facing is that while most IoT platforms can connect any kind of object or data source, they don’t generate value for customers because they don’t solve their problems.
 This is why we will see a rise of Operational Intelligence (OI) solutions in the next couple of years, because they address specific business cases and tangible pain points to deliver operational value.

 Vilajosana believes that four years from now, the IoT will bring about the following developments:

 - The market will further consolidate due to tangible use cases which will prove the ROI of pilot projects and will enable full deployments.

 - We will see an increased focus on pain point solving and IoT solutions being built around these pains to solve them.

 - While currently, only about 5% of IoT technology providers offer outcome-based contracts, this number will increase to approximately 20% by 2020.

 - Vendors will need to continue building strong ecosystems where every partner offers specific domain knowledge and has a deep understanding of their respective field.